yalmod/misc-code/research_cancensus21_lowincome.md

 income.

-According to basic linear regression models, in Canada, as the proportion of seniors (age 65+) grows by 1%, the prevalence of low income according to LIM-AT grows by 0.21%.
-In Quebec, the prevalence of low income according to LIM-AT grows by 0.51%.
+According to basic linear regression models, in Canada, as the proportion of seniors (age 65+) grows by 1 point percent, the prevalence of low income according to LIM-AT grows by 0.21 point percent.
+In Quebec, the prevalence of low income according to LIM-AT grows by 0.51 point percent.
 Therefore, population age may have a greater impact in Quebec over other regions.
 One reason why may be a study design fault, the inadequate sample size by province.
 Reasons related to senior social assistance (ie. do more seniors work